jlmccurry/CIS171McCurryJ/Ex22.8/README.md

 ## Analysis Steps

-The exercise was to create a program that finds all prime numbers between 0 and 1,000,000. file.
+The exercise was to create a program that finds all prime numbers between 0 and 1,000,000.

 ### Design